 If you are an employee, you must work full-time for at least 39 weeks during the first 12 months after you arrive in the new location.

-This is called the 39-week test.
+It is called the 39-week test.
 These four rules apply:

 - Count only your full-time work as an employee, not any work you do as a self-employed person.